teranth/ltm/README.md

 - ✅ Track time spent on tickets (manual and start/stop)
 - ✅ Add comments to tickets
 - ✅ View project summaries with statistics
+- ✅ Beautiful formatted output with colors and icons
+- ✅ Comprehensive input validation with helpful error messages
 - ✅ All data stored locally in SQLite
 - ✅ Fast and lightweight CLI interface
 - ✅ Comprehensive test coverage